rustsec/advisory-db/HOWTO_UNMAINTAINED.md

 - Contact attempts with the author made with no response.
 Ideally these attempts are made via a public GitHub issue, so that issue can be cited in an unmaintained crate advisory if need be.
-Unresponsiveness by the author over a period of 90 days is suggested before filing an advisory.
+Unresponsiveness by the author over a period of 270 days (or 60 days of unresponsiveness after being notified of a vulnerability) is the minimum before a crate will be considered unmaintained.

 ### Process